 When you graduate from the UvA, you may apply for a one-year residence permit in order to search for employment in the Netherlands.
 This is called an Orientation Year Permit.
 For more information, follow the link below.

-If you have questions after reading the information on our website, you can talk to us directly during our telephone consultation hours:
+If you have any questions after reading the information on our website, please send us a message: